Charcot Foot Reconstruction

 Causes for Charcot Foot

 A common cause for Charcot foot is neuropathy.
 Neuropathy is the numbness, weakness and pain from nerve endings of hands and feet.
-The usual sign of issues start with the feet where pain and trauma is imminent.
+A common indicator of problems begins at the feet, where pain and injury are likely to occur.
 Symptoms may include warmth, redness, swelling, pain, change of foot shape, and numbness.